HealthHackAustralia/HealthHackAustralia/README.md

 Please note: These repositories may not have been maintained over time, and may contain security flaws within the code, or in dependent packages.
 <br /><br />

+All code produced at HealthHack is licenced under one of these open sources licences: https://opensource.org/licenses

 HealthHack is run under the auspices of [Linux Australia][LAwebsite].

 [website]: https://www.healthhack.com.au/